Bringing Back State Resources

 Craig’s grandfather, a second-generation immigrant, was a small business owner in New York.
 He opened a number of shops that were eventually passed down to his father’s generation.
 Keeping his family history in mind, Craig continues to advocate on behalf of small businesses.
 If small businesses succeed, people remain employed, new jobs are created and our tax base stays strong.
 To ensure they remain competitive, Craig helped sponsor the Maryland Jobs Development Act.
 This law will track economic development projects throughout the state.
 It will keep small businesses strong and create local jobs.

 However, Craig also knows that we’ve all had to tighten our belts lately and believes it should be no different when it comes to our state’s finances.
-As Delegate, Craig continues to go line-by-line through the budget to identify and eliminate wasteful spending.
+As Senator, Craig continues to go line-by-line through the budget to identify and eliminate wasteful spending.
 Craig’s experience on the House budget committee and work as a top aide to the Maryland Comptroller has prepared him to help tackle these tough fiscal issues.

 Craig believes that the best way to improve our economy is to have a thriving middle class.
 He is a longtime advocate for working families.
 From 2004-2006, as Director of Homecare for SEIU, Craig worked closely with home care providers throughout Maryland helping to provide them the resources they needed to offer the best care possible to our most vulnerable citizens.
 He is proud to have stood by 5,000 home care providers seeing them win their first wage increase in 20 years.